Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * No rank clues "touch" the brown suit.
 * There is only one of each chocolate card in the deck, which means that every chocolate card is "critical".

-### Light Rainbow
+### Muddy Rainbow

-* One of the suits is replaced with a light rainbow suit.
+* One of the suits is replaced with a muddy rainbow suit.
-* All color clues will "touch" the light rainbow suit.
+* All color clues will "touch" the muddy rainbow suit.
-* No rank clues will "touch" the light rainbow suit.
+* No rank clues will "touch" the muddy rainbow suit.

 ### Light Pink